 Limits on the energy gained

+Doing a wing-over is simply a way of gaining time to gain ground-speed before running out of height.
 The amount of energy gained in this way will be limited by the amount of time the bird can spend in the wing-over in a steeply banked attitude (about 2 to 5 seconds) and this will depend on how much excess height or air-speed can be gained first.

 The amount of turn in the leeward turn has to be the same as that in the windward turn in order to maintain an approximately straight average course relative to the wind and a suitable range of wind-angles is found to be not less than about 50deg and not greater than about 130deg (probably less than this in nature).
-In effect, the bird is flying a crosswind heading +/- 40 deg.
+In effect, the bird is flying a crosswind heading +/- 20 to 30 deg.
 Even with this reduced range of wind-angles, the bird can still gain sufficient momentum because the drift angle and the propulsive force, is greatest in the middle part of the leeward turn.

 The effect of the wind gradient